jeapostrophe/racket-langserver/README.md

 raco pkg install racket-langserver
 ```

-Once it is installed, you can configure your editor to use a custom LSP client for Racket/Rhombus files (`.rkt`/`.rhm`), and set the command for the custom client to
+Once it is installed, you can configure your editor to use a custom LSP client for Racket (and all installed module, e.g. Rhombus) files (usually `.rkt`), and set the command for the custom client to

 ```
 racket -l racket-langserver